 Skip to Content

-Thousands expected for 2025 Mount Cristo Rey pilgrimage
+Thousands make 2025 Mount Cristo Rey pilgrimage

 SUNLAND PARK, New Mexico (KVIA) -- Thousands of Borderland residents are expected to take part in the annual Mount Cristo Rey pilgrimage Saturday, a longstanding tradition that draws worshippers, families and visitors from across the region.